ant-media/ant-media-documentation/docs/guides/publish-live-stream/playlist/creating-playlist.md

 ## VoD files

-In order to create a playlist, we need to have a set of VoD files which will be used as the playlist items.
+In order to create a playlist, we need to have a set of VoD files that will be used as playlist items.
 Therefore, as the first step, we will upload some VoD files to the Ant Media Server.

 ### Login to your Ant Media Server Dashboard

-- Login to your Ant Media Server Web Panel/dashboard.
-The url is like this `https://YOUR_ANT_MEDIA_SERVER:5443/`
+Login to your Ant Media Server Web Panel/dashboard.
+The url is like this: `https://YOUR_ANT_MEDIA_SERVER:5443/`

 ![image.png](@site/static/img/publish-live-stream/playlist/webpanel.png)